12 Questions to Ask When Leasing Office Space

+Why should your business consider subleasing office space?
 Under a typical leasing situation, you as the tenant rent the space from the landlord.
-When you start subleasing, you become a sublessor, and those renting from you become your subtenants.
-The subtenants sign an agreement with you and pay rent directly to you.
-Then you, of course, pay the entire rent to the landlord.
+When you sublease your office space, you become a sublessor, and those renting from you become your subtenants.
+The subtenants sign an agreement with you and pay you the rent directly.
+Then you pay the entire rent to the landlord.
+Businesses choose to sublease some or all of their office space for many reasons, mostly revolving around trying to avoid breaking their current lease and paying the associated costs (usually losing your security deposit and paying an additional fee).
 Entrepreneurs, freelancers, startups and small companies are usually the ones looking to sublease properties because they don’t need or can’t afford to rent an entire office space outright.

 Before you start subleasing your office space, realize potential drawbacks exist.
 Read through this list of considerations to make sure subleasing is right for you before you start sharing your workspace.

-Luckily, you don’t have to do your homework alone.
-Maybe you need assistance finding the right subtenants to share your space.
+Don’t go it alone—get assistance finding the right subtenants to share your space.
 Maybe you need help drafting a sublease that benefits you and your subtenants and covers all of the legal details.
 Or, perhaps you want suggestions for new office spaces your company can move into while you sublease the old space.